StevenGodin/pluralsight-api/README.md

   apiToken: "<your-api-token>"
 });

+api.getCourseCompletion({
+  startDate: "2018-01-01",
+  endDate: "2018-12-31"
-api.getAllUsers().then(users => {
+}).then(records => {
-  console.log(users);
+  console.log(records);
 });
 ```

 ## Available Methods

-`getAllCourses()` - Returns the latest course catalog.
+- `getCourses()` - Returns the latest course catalog.

-`getAllUsers()` - Returns a list of users on the account.
+- `getUsers()` - Returns a list of users on the account.

-`getAllCourseUsage()` - Returns course usage for users in the last year.
+- `getCourseUsage({startDate?: string; endDate?: string;})` - Returns course usage for users in the last year or the specified date range.
 If a user viewed the same course on different days, there will be one row per day.

-`getAllCourseCompletion()` - Returns a list of courses that users have completed in the last year.
+- `getCourseCompletion({startDate?: string; endDate?: string;})` - Returns a list of courses that users have completed in the last year or the specified date range.
 A course is considered complete if the user has viewed all of the clips in the course.

 ## References